-SECTION 8.
+- SECTION 8.
 SECONDARY MARKET FACILITY.
-The MFA may establish and implement a secondary market facility for Mortgage Loans and to otherwise act as a conduit for public and private funds to provide an increased degree of liquidity for mortgage investments. establishing a secondary market facility, the MFA may issue pass-through securities and may purchase and contract to purchase Mortgage Loans, pass-through securities, obligations secured by Mortgage Loans or revenues therefrom or interests therein.
-The MFA shall establish Policies and Procedures, in accordance with paragraph 4.6 of these Rules and Regulations, which Policies and Procedures shall provide for the governing of the operations of the secondary market facility, the issuance of pass-through securities and for the purchase or issuance by, or the sale of, such obligations to the secondary market facility.
-The Policies and Procedures shall include, among other things: (i) the submission by Mortgage Lenders of offers to sell Mortgage Loans; passthrough securities; and obligations secured by Mortgage Loans or pledges of Mortgage Loan revenues; (ii) standards for allocating available funds or guarantees among Mortgage Lenders through the secondary market facility; (iii) qualifications or conditions relating to the reinvestment by Mortgage Lenders of the funds made available to Mortgage Lenders by the secondary market facility; and (iv) characteristics of pass-through securities to be issued by the secondary market facility.
+In addition to the following programs defined in this Section 8, MFA shall have the power to create certain variations or extensions of the programs, or additional programs which comply with the Act and these Rules and Regulations. - 8.1 Additional Definitions.
+The following words and terms shall have the following meanings only within this Section 8. - A. "Pass-Through Securities" shall mean securities representing undivided ownership interests in a pool of mortgage loans; and - B. Secondary Market Facility" shall mean a corporation, trust, or other form of legal entity established by the authority for the purpose of the purchase, with private or public funds legally available therefor, of mortgage loans, mortgage-based obligations, pass-through securities or interests therein. - 8.2 Establishment of Secondary Market Facility.
+MFA may establish and implement a secondary market facility for Mortgage Loans and to otherwise act as a conduit for public and private funds to provide an increased degree of liquidity for mortgage investments.
+In establishing a secondary market facility, MFA may issue pass-through securities and may purchase and contract to purchase Mortgage Loans, pass-through securities, obligations secured by Mortgage Loans or revenues therefrom or interests therein.
+MFA shall establish Policies and Procedures, in accordance with paragraph 4.6 of these Rules and Regulations, which Policies and Procedures shall provide for the governing of the operations of the secondary market facility, the issuance of pass-through securities and for the purchase or issuance by, or the sale of, such obligations to the secondary market facility.
+The Policies and Procedures shall include, among other things: (i) the submission by Mortgage Lenders of offers to sell Mortgage Loans; pass-through securities; and obligations secured by Mortgage Loans or pledges of Mortgage Loan revenues; (ii) standards for allocating available funds or guarantees among Mortgage Lenders through the secondary market facility; (iii) qualifications or conditions relating to the reinvestment by Mortgage Lenders of the funds made available to Mortgage Lenders by the secondary market facility; and (iv) characteristics of pass-through securities to be issued by the secondary market facility.